MyGit

 This plugin must be explicitly enabled by using require("toggleterm").setup{}

 Setting the open_mapping key to use for toggling the terminal(s) will set up mappings for normal mode.
+The open_mapping can be a key string or an array of key strings.
 If you prefix the mapping with a number that particular terminal will be opened.
 Otherwise if a prefix is not set, then the last toggled terminal will be opened.
 In case there are multiple terminals opened they'll all be closed, and on the next mapping key they'll be restored.

 If you set the insert_mappings key to true, the mapping will also take effect in insert mode; similarly setting terminal_mappings to true will have the mappings take effect in the opened terminal.